Harry, Meghan To Wed In May At St George’s Chapel

 As with the Duke and Duchess of Cambridge’s 2011 wedding, the Royal Family will pay for the core aspects of the day, and is likely to be televised.
 “They [Prince Harry and Ms Markle] want the day to be shaped so as to allow members of the public to feel part of the celebrations too and are currently working through ideas for how this might be achieved.
 This wedding, like all weddings, will be a moment of fun and joy that will reflect the characters of the bride and groom,” Mr Knauf said.

 During the briefing, it was also revealed that Ms Markle will apply for British citizenship (whether she will renounce her American citizenship in time has yet to be decided), as well as being baptised and confirmed into the Church of England.
-Ms Markle will also become a patron of The Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry, and will give up her existing patronages (World Vision Canada global ambassador, and advocate of the United Nations Entity for Gender Equality and the Empowerment of Women).Filed under British Royals
+Ms Markle will also become a patron of The Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry, and will give up her existing patronages (World Vision Canada global ambassador, and advocate of the United Nations Entity for Gender Equality and the Empowerment of Women).Filed under The United Kingdom

 Tagged Citizenship, Meghan Markle, Patronage, Prince Harry of Wales, Religion, St George's Chapel Windsor, Wedding, Windsor Castle.